 All commitments made by Greenville Health System and Palmetto Health to their academic partners remain.
 Today, we have several academic partnerships, including affiliations with two medical schools and a college of nursing, dedicated to teaching the next generation of caregivers, 70% of whom stay in South Carolina after graduation.
 We will further enhance our numerous academic and educational programs as we continue to develop these skilled caregivers.
 This will ensure we have the physicians and other caregivers needed to meet the health care needs of our patients and communities well into the future.

-In the coming weeks and months, we will announce the senior leadership team of the new company.
-We will continue exploring opportunities to improve patient care and team member experiences.
+In the coming weeks and months, we will continue exploring opportunities to improve patient care and team member experiences.
 We also will introduce our new brand.
 Moving forward, we will continue to share updates about our progress.